 ‘Oh yeah, it’s what everybody calls me,’ said Smasher, leaning back against the counter and taking a long drink from his glass.
 ‘What’s that smell, it’s delicious!’

 The smell coming from the pot was indeed good.
 It suggested browned onion and spices, herbs and the most tender cut of meat that had been cooked to perfection.

 ‘Ah, that would be supper,’ said Amy, taking the ladle and lifting the lid off the pot.
 She gave it a stir, and sniffed deeply as the aroma drifted in thick clouds out of the stew.

 Smasher looked at the girl in complete wonder.
-It wasn’t that he had any bad intentions towards her, he would never think of laying a hand against a woman, but this pretty girl had welcomed him into her home without his asking, and now she had given him a glass of wine to drink, and she really did have the most welcoming smile he had seen in his life.
+He didn’t have bad intentions towards her, he would never think of laying a hand against a woman, but this pretty girl had welcomed him into her home without his asking, and now she had given him a glass of wine to drink, and she really did have the most welcoming smile he had seen in his life.
 He felt uncomfortable.
-It wasn’t that he didn’t know how to behave in the company of woman, it was just that they were usually very cautious of him, not at all as welcoming as she was.
+It wasn’t that he didn’t know how to behave in the company of women, it was just that they were usually very cautious of him, not at all as welcoming as she was.

 ‘Let me top you up,’ she said, replacing the pot’s lid and picking up the bottle of wine again.